Ted Taylor (physicist): Legacy

-After these breakthroughs, Taylor became more of an important figure at Los Alamos.
-He was included in high priority situations reserved for important personnel, and was even taken to The Pentagon as a consultant on strategies and the potential outcomes of a nuclear war with Russia.
+After these breakthroughs, Taylor became a more important figure at Los Alamos.
+He was included in high-priority situations reserved for important personnel, and was even taken to The Pentagon as a consultant on strategies and the potential outcomes of a nuclear war with Russia.
 In total, Taylor was responsible for the development of eight bombs: the Super Oralloy Bomb, Davy Crockett, Scorpion, Hamlet, Bee, Hornet, Viper, and the Puny Plutonium bomb.
 The latter was the first-ever nuclear fizzle (dud) in the history of U.S. nuclear tests.
 He produced the bomb called Hamlet after receiving direct orders from military officials to pursue a project in bomb efficiency; it ended up being the most efficient fission bomb ever exploded in the kiloton range.

 Apart from bombs, Taylor also explored concepts of producing large amounts of nuclear fuel in an expedited manner.
 His plans, known as MICE (Megaton Ice Contained Explosions), essentially sought to plant a thermonuclear weapon deep in the ice and detonate it, resulting in a giant underground pool of radioactive materials that could then be retrieved.
 While his idea had merit, Taylor ultimately received little support for this concept and the project never came to fruition.